The SEND, Inclusion & Pastoral Support Teams

 - arts award programmes enable some students to work in small nurture groups, working on projects that they have chosen;

-- life skills activities in the local community and in the food technology rooms.
+- life skills activities in the local community and in the food technology rooms

-- Lego therapy to support communication and interaction
+- lego therapy to support communication and interaction

-The Learning Support base comprises of a suite of rooms for small group learning and support, during lessons and break and lunch times.
+The Learning Support base includes a suite of rooms for small group learning and support, during lessons and break and lunch times.
 ICT resources include computers and laptops, with various literacy and numeracy programmes and interactive whiteboards.
 There is a wealth of schemes, games and equipment to support students with a range of special educational needs.

 At Bottisham, we are committed to meeting the needs of every child, not only through the pastoral and academic support we offer, but also through the curriculum at large.
 The role of the Alternative Provision Team is to secure the right curriculum for every young person.
 For a variety of reasons, it may transpire that a typical curriculum offer is not fully meeting the needs of a young person.
 In cases such as this we are committed to providing an alternative education package, in consultation with the young person and their family, that is tailored to their needs: designed to support progress, wellbeing and maximise academic outcomes.
 Every alternative curriculum package is unique, reflecting the specific needs of each young person involved in the programme.
 Packages typically include academic and vocational qualifications, some of which may be delivered in partnership with other providers.

 We take care to make sure that individual students and families have positive relationships with staff.
 Form tutors in each year group work as a team led by a Head of Learning, who is responsible to a member of the College Leadership Team (CLT).
 These members of staff have overview for the well being of all students: their attendance, behaviour and progress.
 As a result they form close links with parents/carers.
-When necessary, Heads of Learning and members of CLT work closely with outside agencies, such as the Locality Team and the Educational Psychologist.
+When necessary, Heads of Learning and members of CLT work closely with outside agencies, such as the District Team and the Educational Psychologist.

 The pastoral support workers are experienced, full time members of staff who support students in a variety of ways: Transition; work experience placements; transport issues; organisation; anxieties or just a shoulder to cry on if a student is having a bad day, helping them get back on track.

-We work closely with the Bottisham, Burwell and Soham Locality team.
+We work closely with the Bottisham, Burwell and Soham District team.
 They provide a range of support services for children, young people and families in the regions listed.
 Their staff have a wide range of skills, knowledge and experience and can also access a range of support services should they be needed beyond the Locality team.
 The team have a variety of roles including:

 - making sure students attend college regularly and punctually;